 Rental Assistance Program(RAP): Emergency Assistance is available to renters.

 Aid to Dependent Children (ADC): ADC provides cash assistance to low-income families with children 18 or younger.
 To be eligible for the program, the adult family member must volunteer at least 20 hours per week or be a student taking at least 12 credit hours for a monthly stipend of $293.00, regardless of family size.

 Assistance to the Aged, Blind or Disabled (AABD): The AABD program provides financial aid and medical assistance to individuals who are age 65 and older, or who are age 64 and younger and blind or disabled according to Social Security program definitions.
 Payments are determined based on income and countable resources.

 All fees are due at the time of your visit.
-If you are not able to pay your fee at the time of your medical visit, you will need to speak with a CDHC staff person to make arrangements for payment.
-If you are unable to pay your fee at the time of your dental visit, you will be asked reschedule your appointment for a later date.
+If you are not able to pay your fee at the time of your medical visit, you will need to speak with a Patient Financial Services Advocate to make arrangements for payment.
+If you are unable to pay your fee at the time of your dental visit, you will be asked to reschedule your appointment for a later date.